JohnForster/CV/README.md

 **King's College Hospital** (June 2017 to August 2017)
 *Admin Officer*

 Carried out audits of emergency hospital equipment, to ensure that they were in good condition and being checked regularly by the nursing staff.
-Also assisted in the running of resuscitation courses teaching trainee doctors how to perform advanced life support.
+Also assisted in the running of resuscitation courses, teaching trainee doctors how to perform advanced life support.

 **Barburrito** (September 2016 to June 2017)
 *Team Leader*